Yarra Valley wine, cider and chocolate tours from Melbourne with Wildlife Tours Australia

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

-For a great introduction to Regional Victoria’s gourmet food and wine scene, you can’t go past the epic Yarra Valley wine, cider and chocolate tours from Melbourne offered by Wildlife Tours Australia.
+For a great introduction to Regional Victoria’s gourmet food and wine scene, you can’t go past this epic Yarra Valley wine, cider and chocolate tours from Melbourne.

 Pick-ups in the Melbourne CBD completed, we head east towards the famous Yarra Valley — Victoria’s premier wine-producing region.
 Our bus is clean, comfortable and climate-controlled.
 Complimentary drinking water and sunscreen are available on board.

 The first stop on these Yarra Valley wine, cider and chocolate tours is Gateway Estate — the region’s hub for the purchase of locally-grown and organic produce.
 This place is a feast for the senses.
 There are so many smells, colours and tastes to take in.